Coerulatus/RP_robot_manipulator/README.md

 * if the last joint is revolute then the last reference frame needs to have the x-axis pointing in the direction of the link
 * if the last joint is prismatic then the last reference frame needs to have the z-axis pointing in the direction of the link

-The projects comes with an example file already present in the src_cpp folder.
+The projects comes with an example file already present in the src_cpp folder, and more examples in the example_manipulators folder.